coffeedoc/codo/README.md

-  --extension, -x     Coffee files extension                                 [default: "coffee"] --output, -o        The output directory                                   [default: "./doc"] --min-coverage, -m  Require a minimum percentage to be documented or fail  [default: 0] --theme             The theme to be used                                   [default: "default"] --name, -n          The project name used
+  --extension, -x     Coffee files extension                                 [default: "coffee"] --output, -o        The output directory                                   [default: "./doc"] --min-coverage, -m  Require a minimum percentage to be documented or fail  [default: 0] --test, -t          Do not create any output files.
+Use with min-coverage  [default: 0] --theme             The theme to be used                                   [default: "default"] --name, -n          The project name used
   --readme, -r        The readme file used